-2019 LOC Agreements
+New LOC Agreements

-In 2019, we entered into four line of credit agreements (the "2019 LOC Agreements") with lenders.
-Pursuant to the 2019 LOC Agreements, the lenders provide us with revolving lines of credit (the "2019 LOCs") not to exceed a total of \$5 million.
-The 2019 LOC Agreements are secured with assignments of certain notes and mortgages and carry a total annual cost of funds to us ranging from 9.0% to 11.0%.
-The terms generally allow the lenders to give one month notice after which the principal balance will reduce to zero over the following three months.
-As of December 31, 2019, we had borrowed \$2,878,000 in principal on the 2019 LOCs, with availability on those lines of credit of \$2,122,000.
+During 2020 and 2019, we entered into one and four line of credit agreements (the "New LOC Agreements") with lenders.
+Pursuant to the New LOC Agreements, the lenders provide us with revolving lines of credit (the "New LOCs") not to exceed a total of approximately \$6,063,000.
+The New LOC Agreements are secured with assignments of certain notes and mortgages and carry a total annual interest rate ranging from 9.0% to 10.0%.
+The terms generally allow the lenders to give one month notice of nonrenewal after which the principal balance will reduce to zero over the next six months.
+As of December 31, 2022, we had borrowed \$2,790,000 in principal on the New LOCs, with availability on those lines of credit of approximately \$3,273,000.
+The largest aggregate amount of principal outstanding on the New LOC Agreements during 2022 and 2021 was \$2,909,000 and \$3,859,000, respectively.